xianqiu/opt-alg-tutorials/content/docs/approximation/PTAS.md

 katex: true
 ---

-PTAS stands for **polynomial time approximation scheme**, which is a method to find a solution to a problem in polynomial time, with a guarantee that the solution is within a certain factor of the optimal solution.
+PTAS is referred to as the **polynomial time approximation scheme**, which is a method to find a solution to a problem in polynomial time, with a guarantee that the solution is within a certain factor of the optimal solution.

 We use the knapsack problem as an example to illustrate the approach.